dabercro/CrombieTools/docs/MAKETREE.md

 This is just one of many mechanisms we will cover to help you define how a branch is filled in the same line that you declare the existence of the branch.

-In addition, a branch can be filled at the end of the event by the `fill()` call, by placing the expression after `<-`.
+Another one of these mechanisms is that a branch can be filled at the end of the event by the `fill()` call.
+This is done by placing the desired expression after `<-`.

     !
 Include deltaPhi function
     "PlotTools/interface/KinematicFunctions.h"